datacenter/aci-monitoring-stack/README.md

 ```

 If you use Webex here some [config steps](docs/webex.md) for you!

 ### Grafana

 Grafana is installed via its [own Chart](https://github.com/grafana/helm-charts/tree/main/charts/grafana) the main options you need to set are:

-- The `ingress` config: External URL which can access Grafana,
+- The `ingress` config: External URL which can access Grafana.
 - Persistent Volume Capacity
 - (Optional) `adminPassword`: If not set will be auto generated and can be found in the `grafana` secret
-- (Optional) `viewers_can_edit`: This allows users with a `view only role` to modify the dashboard and access `Explorer` to execute queries against `Pormetheus` and `Loki`.
+- (Optional) `viewers_can_edit`: This allows users with a `view only` role to modify the dashboards and access `Explorer` to execute queries against `Pormetheus` and `Loki`.
 However the user will not be able to save any changes.
-- (Optional) `deploymentStrategy`: if Grafana `Persistent Volume` is of type `ReadWriteOnce` rolling updates will get stuck as the new pod cannot start.
+- (Optional) `deploymentStrategy`: if Grafana `Persistent Volume` is of type `ReadWriteOnce` rolling updates will get stuck as the new pod cannot start before the old one releases the PVC.
 Setting `deploymentStrategy.type` to `Recreate` destroy the original pod before starting the new one.

 Below an example:

 ```yaml